Freed-Moore K-theory: Introduction

 As a convention, a space is always assumed to be locally contractible, paracompact and completely regular, as in \cite{FHT1}.
 Vector bundles are always $\Z_2$-graded, and infinite-dimensional cases are allowed.
 In the infinite-dimensional case, the fibers are assumed to be separable Hilbert spaces, and operators are assumed to be bounded (continuous).

 \begin{acknowledgment} I would like to thank I.~Sasaki for discussion about some analytic aspects in this work.
+I would also like to thank J.~Rosenberg and anonymous reviewers for useful and helpful comments which improved this paper significantly.
 The author's research is supported by JSPS KAKENHI Grant Number JP15K04871. \end{acknowledgment}